CharlesB91/harry-potter-quiz/README.md

 ### Score-Board & Question Counter

 - This area shows 2 high contrast boxes which indicate to the user their score and which question they are on.
-- The score counter contains a correct and incorrect counter so the user can keep a track on where they are.
+- The score counter contains a correct and incorrect counter so the user can keep a track of their score.
 - Additionally this will also inform the user how many questions they are on before they hit the final 5th question.

 ![Score-Board-Question-Counter](https://github.com/CharlesB91/harry-potter-quiz/blob/master/assets/images/readme-img/score-board-question-counter.PNG)